evanhellmuth/3d-rendering/README.md

 ## Custom component libraries template

-Use this as a base for new custom component library projects within [Retool](https://www.retool.com).
+STL Viewer Retool Custom component.
+Input a url that points to a .stl file, render that file in a CAD-like interface in the browser, allow annotations.

+`src/STLViewer.jsx` holds the logic for the component, `src/index.tsx` holds the Retool Custom Component wrapper and defines input/output variables.

-To learn more about how custom component libraries work, visit our [official documentation](https://docs.retool.com/apps/guides/custom/custom-component-libraries).
+To learn more about how Retool custom component libraries work, visit our [official documentation](https://docs.retool.com/apps/guides/custom/custom-component-libraries).